TheEngineRoom-UniGe/OWLOOP/README.md

 # Notes to self:

-## 8. Check List Before Publishing Repo on Maven Central
+## Check List Before Packaging the repo to Maven Central

 - [ ] Add the UML in /documentation directory
 - [ ] Finalize a plan for AMOR 2.2 dependency. (*Luca gives green signal for pushing AMOR to Maven Central*)